bjma/hackclub/README.md

 ## About
 This is the website I made for my high school's after school coding club.
-It includes general stuff a website would normally have, including our own materials
-+ resources from external sources.
+It includes general stuff a website would normally have, including our own materials and resources from external sources.
 Feel free to contribute.

 ## TODO:
 * <s>Add *more* content to homepage</s>